 - a.
 Traveling more than 500 km within Yukon Territory - b.
 Traveling outside Yukon Territory - c.
 Traveling more than 500km from home to school if they both live and study outside of the Yukon (ex: student lives in Kelowna and studies in Vancouver) - d.
-Commuting daily Monday-Friday from home to school for a distance greater than 150km roundtrip while enrolled in a fulltime course load.
+Commuting daily Monday Friday from home to school for a distance greater than Whitehorse City Limits beyond the bus services while enrolled in a full-time course load.
 In this case, the student may receive up to \$250 per month, up to a maximum of \$1,000 per semester for commuting costs.